GeorgeDrayson/CV/README.md

 ### Junior Developer ###

-I am a graduate from the Harrodian School, who is on a Gap Year before starting an Engineering Science degree at Oxford University in October.
+I am a graduate from the Harrodian School on a Gap Year before starting an Engineering Science degree at Oxford University in October.
 I decided to take a gap year to develop my knowledge of software development and gain industry experience in a tech company.

 Then a sentence about what you've achieved.